Get

 If you or your family member has a mental condition that you think an emotional support pet can alleviate, find legal documentation approving your mental disability.
 The law allows psychologists, therapists, psychiatrists, and licensed mental health practitioners to issue certificates to deserving parties.

 You can visit these professionals in person or see them online for evaluations before determining and certifying that you have an emotional condition.
-Certified issues range from PTSD, bipolar, autism to any other psychiatric disorder.
+Certified issues range from PTSD, bipolar, and autism to any other psychiatric disorder.

-Step 2: Get a Letter from a Therapist
+Step 2: Get Documentation

-Unfortunately, most housing authorities and airlines have a no-pet policy.
+Unfortunately, many housing authorities and airlines have a no-pet policy.
 These establishments can only allow you to keep or travel with a pet if you have an official certification that the animal should accompany you.

 Since the therapist’s letter is the official documentation, you’ll need to submit it to commercial airlines, housing institutions, and hotels as proof that you can keep the pet with you.